 It is often accompanied by physical or psychological dependence, withdrawal syndrome and tolerance.
 The more one uses the addiction of choice; obsession and preoccupation for that addiction increase.

-Generally, there are six common indicators of all addictions:
+Here are six common indicators of ALL addictions:

 1. The Object of Desire.
 There is always an object of desire (which creates the 'high'; euphoria) -- the substance, thing, activity, or relationship that drives the addiction; that sparks obsessive thoughts and drives compulsive behavior.

 2. Preoccupation.
 There's an ongoing obsession with the drug or choice/object of desire; a reliance and dependence that drives the addiction.

 3. Compulsive Behaviors.
 There is a compulsion to satisfy the urges and cravings; to keep the 'high' going; and satisfy the obsession that drives the addicts behavior.

 4. Lack of Control.
 When there is addiction, there is a lack of control over thoughts, compulsions, or behaviors when it comes to the object of desire.
 This is apparent when addicts try to stop or cut back on a chosen addiction-- it is the hallmark and a central defining feature of addiction and dependence.